 See your specific Orientation Schedule for full schedules of events for ESF Orientation—fall or spring.

 - Fall: The official move-in day for first year students is Wednesday, August 21, 2013, and August 24 or 25 for transfer students.
-You will receive your room assignment via e-mail no later than the end of July from either Centennial Hall (if you are a first-year student) or transfer students will receive housing information depending on their placement from either Upstate Medical University or the SU Office of Housing, Meal Plan, and I.D.
+You will receive your room assignment via e-mail no later than the end of July from either Centennial Hall (if you are a first-year student) or transfer students will receive housing information depending on their placement from either Centennial Hall or the SU Office of Housing, Meal Plan, and I.D.
 Card Services.

 What’s the weather really like?